-An easy way to tell the difference between Pothos and Philodendron is the shape of the leaves.
+The difference between Pothos and Philodendron is the shape of the leaves.
 Namely, at the widest part of the leaf.
 On the left side of the photo above is a Pothos leaf and the right side is a Heart Leaf Philodendron leaf.

 How to propagate Pothos?

+Answer.
 Cut it right below a node.
 Make sure your chosen stem has at least 3 nodes.
 Remove all the leaves below the node.
 This is crucial to ensure that the leaves don’t decay underwater and suffocate the new roots.